mardesco/bliss/readme.txt

 = Bug reports & suggestions =
 If you spot a bug; if you notice a browser display inconsistency; or if you have an idea you'd like to see incorporated into a future update: please feel welcome to [post to the theme wiki](https://github.com/mardesco/bliss/wiki).

+= Known rendering issue =
+Heading fonts render with edges that appear rough or pixelated on Chrome 39.x for Windows.
+A future release of this theme will examine the possibility of self-hosting the font (or a different font), to prevent the Chrome browser from importing the poorly supported .woff file.
+See http://stackoverflow.com/questions/11487427/is-there-any-font-smoothing-in-google-chrome for a description of the issue, or contact the theme author with suggestions.

 == License ==

 = Bliss theme =